apt-007/AutorizePro/README_en.md

 ![cover](imgs/cover_en.png)

 ## 🔫 Using the AutorizePro Plugin
-    1. Open the configuration tab by clicking AutorizePro -> Configuration.
+	1. Open the configuration tab: click AutorizePro -> Configuration.

-    2. Use the `fetch cookie header` button to fetch the latest authentication header from the request or manually copy the low-privileged user's authentication header (usually Cookie or Authorization), then paste it into the textbox labeled “Insert injected header here.”
-Note: If the request already contains the header, the plugin will replace it; otherwise, a new header will be added.
+	2. Paste the second account’s authorization header into the textbox labeled “Insert injected header here”.
+Note: If the header already exists in the request, it will be replaced; otherwise, it will be added as a new header.

-    3. If you don’t need to test unauthenticated requests (i.e., requests without any cookies to check if the endpoint requires authentication), you can uncheck the `Check unauthenticated` box (enabled by default).
+    3. If you do not want to perform unauthenticated testing (i.e., requests without any cookies), uncheck Check unauthenticated (enabled by default).

-    4. Enable the `Intercept requests from Repeater` checkbox to process requests sent from Repeater with the plugin.
+    4. Select an AI model and enter the corresponding API Key.
+Then, check the checkbox to enable AI Analysis.
+Results will appear in the left-side AI.
+Analyzer column.

-    5. Click the `AutorizePro is off` button to enable the plugin, allowing AutorizePro to start intercepting traffic and performing authorization checks.
+    5. Click the AutorizePro is off button to enable the plugin and start testing.

-    6. Open your browser and configure proxy settings to direct traffic through Burp's proxy.

-    7. Use a high-privileged user account to access the application you want to test.
-When modifying resources for the privilege escalation test, you can use the Match/Replace configuration to modify the resource information needed for the test.

-    8. In the left-side results panel of the AutorizePro plugin, you will see the URL of the request and the corresponding privilege check status.
+    6. In the left-side results view of the AutorizePro plugin, you’ll see the request URLs and their corresponding access control statuses.

-    9. Currently, only the Aliyun Tongyi Qianwen API key (starting with `sk`) is supported.
-How to obtain the API key: https://help.aliyun.com/zh/model-studio/developer-reference/get-api-key.

-    10. When the API key is enabled, requests that meet the AI analysis trigger conditions will be further analyzed by AI, and results will be displayed in the `AI Analyzer` column.

-    11. By clicking a URL in the left-side results panel, you can view its original request, modified request, and unauthenticated request/response to help distinguish differences.
+    7. Click on a specific URL in the left panel, then switch to the Request/Response Viewers tab on the right to view the Original, Modified (Auth), and Unauthenticated request/response details for manual inspection.

 ### 🌠 Example Usage Effect
 > 🌟 Drastically reduced false positives: As seen in the image below, after enabling AI analysis, you only need to analyze whether a request is truly unauthorized, saving over 95% of manual analysis effort.